 David’s Intellectual Property (IP) practice includes the provision of legal services in respect of patents, trademarks, copyright, and industrial designs, including the preparation, filing, prosecution, registration and maintenance of such applications before the Canadian Intellectual Property Office (CIPO), the United States Patent and Trademark Office (USPTO) and internationally, the preparation of patentability and trademark registrability opinions, intellectual property due diligence in corporate transactions, Trademarks Opposition Board and cancellation proceedings, domain name disputes under the Canadian Internet Registration Authority (CIRA) and Uniform Domain-Name Dispute-Resolution Policy (UDRP), and the enforcement of intellectual property rights generally.
 David also provides advice on legal matters relating to Canada’s Anti-Spam Legislation (CASL).

-In 2017, David was recognized as one of Canada’s leading trademark professionals in the 2017 Edition of The World Trademark Review (WTR) Annual Guide, WTR 1000.
+In 2017, David was recognized as one of Canada’s leading trademark professionals in the 2017 edition of The World Trademark Review (WTR) Annual Guide, WTR 1000.
 In its review, David is praised as a “delight to work with – his enthusiasm for trademarks is incomparable”.
 His varied client list “has benefited from shrewd portfolio management and assurance in opposition”.
-David is the only WTR 1000 ranked lawyer based in Southwestern Ontario.
+In the 2018 edition of WTR 1000, David is hailed as “an extremely thorough, diligent and knowledgeable attorney” – “A key difference between him and many other IP practitioners is the personal attention he gives to clients.
+He always makes himself available when needed and provides fantastic service, taking the time to thoroughly explain all imperative details with clarity and patience and proactively bringing up potential issues before they become a problem.
+The level of dedication he shows is rare – he really goes above and beyond at every turn.
+What’s more, he’s always transparent about his actions and the costs incurred”.
+David is pleased to be ranked once again as one of Canada’s leading trademark professionals in the 2019 edition of WTR 1000.
+David is the only WTR 1000 ranked trademark practitioner in Southwestern Ontario.

 David is a voracious reader with a keen legal mind.
 He is well versed in all facets of the IP/IT practice area and is known for his ability to synthesize complex legal issues efficiently and provide thoughtful and practical legal advice.
 He serves as a trusted advisor to many of his clients and prides himself on readily identifying and understanding client goals and providing strategic advice to reflect those goals.